-It is impossible to provide enough in-depth coverage of some subjects crucial to wine tourism in the two conference days.
-Because of this, we offer optional three-hour workshops on Tuesday, November 8th at an additional charge.
+It is impossible to provide enough in-depth coverage of some subjects crucial to wine marketing and wine tourism in the two conference days.
+Because of this, we offer optional three-hour workshops on Monday, November 6th at an additional charge.
 Due to the small group size and extended coverage, these workshops are often among the highest-rated aspects of the conference.

 Afternoon Workshop Options (1:00 – 4:00 PM): Choose One

 Best Practices for Tour Operators: Join a couple dozen of your peers as we discuss best practices in running a tour operator business.
 While this workshop is designed for those running beer, wine, and food tours, it will be applicable to all tour operators (day tours or vacation tours) and those considering starting a company.
 We will discuss selecting a niche, identifying your target market, insurance, employees, guides, pricing, selecting tour locations, running great tours, and soliciting feedback.
 An extensive portion will be allocated to marketing.
 This session will include significant group discussion as we share ideas, talk strategies, and make friendships.
-The workshop will be led by Allan Wright, who has an MBA in Entrepreneurial Management from The Wharton School of the University of Pennsylvania and has 19 years experience operating two tour companies (Zephyr Adventures and Taste Vacations); Miguel Lecuona, who operates a Texas wine industry consulting business and drew up the tour operator agreements for the popular Wine Road 290; and Andy Potter, owner and operator of Austin Eats Food Tours.
+The workshop will be facilitated by Allan Wright, who has an MBA in Entrepreneurial Management from The Wharton School of the University of Pennsylvania and has 19 years experience operating two tour companies (Zephyr Adventures and Taste Vacations).

-Winery Association & Tourism Agency Workshop & Summit: Winery associations and tourism promotion agencies based in wine regions (Destination Management Organizations, Chambers of Commerce, Convention & Visitors Bureaus, etc) work hard year round promoting their region to visitors interested in wine.
+Winery Associations & DMOs Workshop & Summit: Winery associations and tourism promotion agencies based in wine regions (Destination Management Organizations, Chambers of Commerce, Convention & Visitors Bureaus, etc) work hard year round promoting their region to visitors interested in wine.
 These associations play a critical role in defining their region, creating awareness, and helping members achieve success.
-Each faces similar challenges: creating a vision for the organization’s direction, rallying their members, funding and budgeting, gaining exposure outside their region, and more.
-Expert Stacie Jacob will lead a workshop focused on providing concrete advice for winery associations and DMOs in wine regions.
-We will then spend the final hour on a “summit”, sharing our own successes and learning from our peers.
+Each faces similar challenges: creating a vision for the organization’s direction, rallying their members to stay involved, funding and budgeting, gaining exposure outside their region, and more.